RamandeepSingh2000/Loading_WebDev/README.md

-Backend will be under server
+Backend will be under backend
-Frontend will be under client
+Frontend will be under frontend
 To run locally:
-- cd client
+- cd frontend
 - npm start